APL-UW Home

 If my background is in biology, will there be a project for me?

-Yes, APL-UW conducts a variety of research, including using physical applications in the ocean to track living organisms.
+Yes, APL-UW conducts a variety of research, including marine biology.

 If I'm transitioning from community college to university, am I eligible?